bestewolke/openstack-dynamic-inventory/README.md

 ```
 `--graph` displays a nice inventory graph output
 `--list` displays all the host info as json

-The `expand_hostvars` option is enabled which does additional grouping into e.g. flavors and images.

 The inventory gets cached in the `dynamic_inventory` folder with a timeout of one hour.